cnlohr/cilbox/README.md

 For additional information:
  * For all security-related notes surrounding the load decisions, please see [CilboxUsage.cs](Packages/com.cnlohr.cilbox/CilboxUsage.cs).
  * For avatar/scene decisions regarding what can or cannot be loaded, please see the specific [CilboxAvatar.cs](Packages/com.cnlohr.cilbox/CilboxAvatar.cs) / [CilboxScene.cs](Packages/com.cnlohr.cilbox/CilboxScene.cs).

+### Resource accounting

+While a cilbox is executing, every 64 cycles it reports back to the owning box that it is using CPU time.
+If the amount of time spent executing that cilbox per frame exceeds `timeoutLengthTicks` ticks, then, the script will be killed at the next 64-cycle checkin.

+Execution time encompasses all time that is spent while there is a cilbox execution context.
+For example, if your cilbox calls a Unity function, while it is within the unity function, it will be accounted against your script.
+If your script is executing, and another method is called from a thread concurrently, then that time is only single-accounted.

+By default, `timeoutLengthTicks` is 500ms.
+For Avatars, 5ms.

+If execution within a box is exceeded, the box is disabled.
+The box can be re-enabled by setting a flag on the box, to re-enable it, but in general, it should be expected to stay off, unless the asset is unloaded.

 ### Things you can't do (At least not today)
  * You cannot have arrays of properties on your object, for instance an array of GameObjects.
 Each property must be a regular property.